THE GREATEST LIE EVER TOLD

-It absolutely and eternally is true that if anyone knowingly rejects Christ he comes under the judgment of God; and also that the worst of sinners can be received of God if he repents and calls on the name of the Lord Jesus.
+It is absolutely and eternally true that if anyone knowingly rejects Christ, he comes under the judgment of God; and also that the worst of sinners can be received by God if he repents (i.e., turns from his wicked ways) and calls on the name of the Lord Jesus.

 These are unchangeable, Divinely established facts.
 The very heavens and the earth shall pass away but God’s Word through the Lord Jesus shall never pass away.

-Let not sin therefore reign in your mortal body, that ye should obey it in the lusts thereof.
+Therefore do not let sin reign in your mortal body, that you should obey it in its lusts.
 (Romans 6:12)

 People, including the Jews, are looking for the Presence of God in us.
 They desire to see Jesus.
 But what they are beholding is the malice and wickedness that always proceed from the adamic nature.

-Because the current definition of “grace” assures us we shall not certainly die even though we continue in sin and disobedience to God, that righteous and holy behavior no longer are necessary in order to please God, there is no moral light for the world to see.
+The current definition of “grace” assures us that we will not certainly die even though we continue in sin and disobedience to God, and that righteous and holy behavior are no longer necessary in order to please God.
+Consequently, there is no moral light for the world to see.